Ways and means

 Our work, shaped and conducted by a broad range of collaborators, is addressing the major challenges in critical infrastructure resilience.

 The reports published on this website were commissioned during our first year.
 They explain what we aimed to learn to help us decide on our next steps.
 In particular, they focused on developing an understanding of how resilience is currently seen in engineering practice.
 This provided us with a starting point, or baseline, helping us to plan where we were going next in order to make our critical infrastructure more resilient.

 To get a good introduction to the subject we recommend reading our research report: Critical Infrastructure Resilience: Understanding the Landscape.

-To see a full list of our research reports click here.
+To see a full searchable archive of our research reports click here.

 You can also view presentations we have given at events on our Slideshare.